nervosnetwork/ckb/rpc/README.md

 |  "0x10" | 16 |
 |  "10" | Invalid, 0x is required |
 |  "0x01" | Invalid, redundant leading 0 |

+### Type `UncleBlock`

+The uncle block used as a parameter in the RPC.

+The chain stores only the uncle block header and proposal IDs.
+The header ensures the block is covered by PoW and can pass the consensus rules on uncle blocks.
+Proposal IDs are there because a block can commit transactions proposed in an uncle.

+A block B1 is considered to be the uncle of another block B2 if all the following conditions are met:

+*   They are in the same epoch, sharing the same difficulty;

+*   B2 block number is larger than B1;

+*   B1's parent is either B2's ancestor or an uncle embedded in B2 or any of B2's ancestors.

+*   B2 is the first block in its chain to refer to B1.

+#### Fields

+`UncleBlock` is a JSON object with following fields.

+*   `header`: [`Header`](#type-header) - The uncle block header.

+*   `proposals`: `Array<`[`ProposalShortId`](#type-proposalshortid)`>` - Proposal IDs in the uncle block body.

+### Type `UncleBlockView`

+The uncle block.

+The chain stores only the uncle block header and proposal IDs.
+The header ensures the block is covered by PoW and can pass the consensus rules on uncle blocks.
+Proposal IDs are there because a block can commit transactions proposed in an uncle.

+A block B1 is considered to be the uncle of another block B2 if all the following conditions are met:

+*   They are in the same epoch, sharing the same difficulty;

+*   B2 block number is larger than B1;

+*   B1's parent is either B2's ancestor or an uncle embedded in B2 or any of B2's ancestors.

+*   B2 is the first block in its chain to refer to B1.

+#### Fields

+`UncleBlockView` is a JSON object with following fields.

+*   `header`: [`HeaderView`](#type-headerview) - The uncle block header.

+*   `proposals`: `Array<`[`ProposalShortId`](#type-proposalshortid)`>` - Proposal IDs in the uncle block body.

+### Type `UncleTemplate`

+The uncle block template of the new block for miners.

+#### Fields

+`UncleTemplate` is a JSON object with following fields.

+*   `hash`: [`H256`](#type-h256) - The uncle block hash.

+*   `required`: `boolean` - Whether miners must include this uncle in the submit block.

+*   `proposals`: `Array<`[`ProposalShortId`](#type-proposalshortid)`>` - The proposals of the uncle block.

+    Miners must keep this unchanged when including this uncle in the new block.

+*   `header`: [`Header`](#type-header) - The header of the uncle block.

+    Miners must keep this unchanged when including this uncle in the new block.

 ### Type `Version`